jelurida-dev/app-ledger-ardor-main/README.md

 Compilation happens inside the builder docker image — see "Building using the Ledger Application Builder docker image" above. `./make-all` builds every device target; a plain `make` builds only the target selected by `$BOLOS_SDK`.

-To compile and upload to a physical ledger device

-    make load
+To upload the result onto a physical device see "Loading onto a physical device" above — on macOS and Windows `make load` cannot be used from inside the container.

 ### Stack Overflow Canary